rpavlik/Latency-Test/Latency_Hardware/README.md

   - Wired in "reverse-bias"
   - Requires a resistor: start with a value around 680K.
 May adjust value: increase value if brightness levels too small
-  - Should be on long enough wires so it can be attached to the lens/screen.
+  - Should be on long enough wires so it can be **attached to the lens/screen**.
   - You may wish to mask out the sides to avoid stray light affecting the
     sensor: black hot glue works well.
 - Optional but encouraged: A turntable/"lazy susan" (often used for storage and